-Anna L’Hommedieu is an associate in the Investigations, Enforcement, and White Collar practice group.
+Anna L'Hommedieu is an associate in the White Collar Defense and Investigations practice group.
 Her practice focuses on government investigations, regulatory enforcement actions, internal investigations, white-collar defense, and complex civil litigation matters.

-Anna represents individuals and corporations before various federal regulators and enforcement authorities, including the U.S. Department of Justice (DOJ) and the Securities and Exchange Commission (SEC).
-During the course of these investigations, Anna has gained experience with a variety of state and federal laws, including federal securities laws, the FDCA, and anti-money laundering laws.
-Her experience includes subpoena responses, witness interview and testimony preparation, and presentations to the government on the client’s behalf.
+Anna represents individuals and corporations before various federal regulators and enforcement authorities, including the US Department of Justice (DOJ) and the Securities and Exchange Commission (SEC).
+During the course of these investigations, Anna has gained experience with a variety of state and federal laws, including federal securities laws, accounting practices, the FDCA, and anti-money laundering laws.
+Her experience includes defending clients through various stages of government investigations, subpoena responses, witness interview and testimony preparation, internal investigations, and presentations to the government on the client's behalf.

-Anna has also represented clients in commercial litigation cases in state and federal courts, including courts in Massachusetts, New York, Ohio, Utah, Vermont, and Texas.
-This includes handling investigatory and litigation matters for wrongful death and indemnification claims in a high-profile matter.
-Anna has experience with the many different phases of commercial litigation, including drafting pleadings, discovery, dispositive motion practice, and settlement negotiations.
+Anna has also represented clients in commercial litigation cases in state and federal courts, including courts in Massachusetts, New York, Illinois, Ohio, Utah, Vermont, and Texas.
+She has experience with the many different phases of commercial litigation, including drafting pleadings, discovery, dispositive motion practice, and settlement negotiations.

 Anna is also involved in pro-bono matters, including helping individuals obtain asylum in the United States and assisting with the Cyber Civil Rights Initiative, Inc.